The Immutable, Unchanging Rules of Civilization as Told by Your

 - If you attack your married House the War Map, you must give them 1 Power.

-- If you target your married House with a Scheme, you must give them 1 Power.
+- If you target your married House with a Scheme, you must give them 1 Power when the scheme is revealed.

 - Spouses must meet in the Planning Round each month.

-- If your character dies, your partner inherits the Power, Favors, and Rank you owned.
+- If your character dies, your partner inherits your Favors.

 - If the Sovereign dies, their Spouse becomes Sovereign.